What is a Dynamic Purchasing System (DPS)?

 Benefits for LCP Members of using a DPS:

-- By using the DPS there is no need for a LCP member to separately advertise its procurement requirement
+- By using the DPS there is no need for an LCP member to separately advertise its procurement requirement;

 DPS for Minor Works

-- Further details are provided in the Minor Works page
+- Please visit the Minor Works page for further information.